markusrenoldner/science-notes/Function notation.md

 - what the function is doing
 $$f(x): \mathbb{R}\rightarrow \mathbb{R}$$

-if its important
+if its not important what the domain and target set is:
-- how the func value is called
-- what the func is doing
 $$f:(x,y) \mapsto x^2+4y$$

 if additionally the domain and target set are important: